risc0/risc0/website/api/zkvm/zkvm-specification.md

 execution raises an exception such as an unaligned access, the execution terminates without executing exception handlers.

+## The User/Kernel Split

+Starting with the v2 circuit, the RISC Zero zkVM introduces distinct user and kernel modes.
+Guest code running on the zkVM is divided into two components: the kernel and user-space programs, both executing the rv32im instruction set.
+The kernel functions as an operating system kernel, while user programs run in a separate user execution mode.
+This separation ensures that the kernel's resources remain protected from user-space code.

+When executing guest code, the zkVM first runs the kernel, which is responsible for initializing system resources.
+The specific tasks performed by the kernel depend on its implementation, but its primary role is to prepare the environment for user programs.
+Once initialization is complete, control is handed over to the user program for execution.

+While running, a user program may invoke an ECALL to perform I/O, call accelerators, or run custom system call handlers.
+When an ECALL is run in the user code, the zkVM traps the call and transfers control to the kernel.
+The kernel processes the request by dispatching it to the appropriate system call handler, which may involve delegating computation to the host.
+The dispatch is implemented in the kernel.
+Once the host returns the results, the kernel processes the response, delivers the result back to the user program, and resumes execution in user space.

+This user-kernel split enables the zkVM to support user code using different system call ABIs simply by swapping the kernel, rather than modifying the circuit.

 ## zkVM Memory Layout

 The following table summarizes the layout of the zkVM memory